-This is hard for me to post, but I’d like to share.
+This is hard for me to post, but I feel like I need to.
 I thought I’d show you the beginnings of a little progress I’ve made recently.
-I’m planning to blog a lot more about all this, but in brief, for now; the first photo was taken a couple of months ago & the second was taken today.
-In the first photo I’m deeply uncomfortable in my own skin.
+The first photo was taken a couple of months ago and the second was taken today.
+In the first I’m deeply uncomfortable in my own skin.
 Truly, I just don’t recognise myself.
 My features seem tiny, lost behind a face that’s too big for them.
-The fact is, with a BMI of 31, I’d become obese.
+The fact is, that with a BMI of 31, I’d become obese.

 But the reality of where I was, was anything but positive.
 Anything but healthy.
 My reality was that simply walking caused my legs to rub together and become chafed & sore.
 Climbing stairs left me breathless & sweaty.
-I avoided social occasions because I was painfully self-conscious & didn’t want anybody to see me.
-My only means of coping with the abundant stress in my life were drinking & binge-eating.
+I avoided social occasions because I was painfully self-conscious and didn’t want anybody to see me.
+My only means of coping with the abundant stress in my life at the time were drinking and binge-eating.
 None of this was healthy.
 None of this worthy of the body positive movement.
 And what I had to realise, was that body positivity isn’t actually about celebrating ‘fatness’.
 It’s about having a healthy, positive self-image.
 It’s being comfortable with who you are.

 I intend to be.